dacho68/Angular2-101/README.md

 # Angular2-101

 This is the starting point for developers with some basic knowledge of HTML, CSS, Javascript who want to throw into Angular2 JS.
 Most of the samples are from the course [Angular 2 with TypeScript](https://www.udemy.com/angular-2-tutorial-for-beginners/learn/v4/overview) by Mosh Hamedi on Udemy.
-I develop  the Angular 2 samples along way I'm learning Angular 2.
+I'm developping  the Angular 2 samples along way I'm learning Angular 2.
 If you have time, I recommend you to take the course because it has richer contents.

 - [Jumpstart](https://github.com/dacho68/Angular2-Jumpstart) - Quick understanding of how to build an App with Angular 2.
 - 101 - Property Binding, Class and Style Binding, Event Binding, Two way Binding.